A Day to Remember: Victory Records and For Those Who Have Heart (2006–2008)

 Soon after signing with Victory, the band with their new drummer Alex Shelnutt went into Zing Studios to record their second album.
 The album, titled For Those Who Have Heart, was released in January 2007 on Victory and peaked at number 17 on Billboards Top Heatseekers chart.

-In September 2007, they posted a cover of Kelly Clarkson's song, "Since U Been Gone", on their MySpace page.
-This was later featured on the re-release of For Those Who Have Heart, released in February 2008, and charted at number 43 on the Top Independent Albums chart.
+In September 2007, they posted a cover of Kelly Clarkson's "Since U Been Gone" on their MySpace page.
+This was later featured on the rerelease of For Those Who Have Heart, released in February 2008, and charted at number 43 on the Top Independent Albums chart.

-A Day to Remember toured the UK for the first time in January 2008, and were nominated for Best International Newcomer at the 2008 Kerrang!
-Awards, but lost to Black Tide.
+A Day to Remember toured the UK for the first time in January 2008.
+They were nominated for Best International Newcomer at the 2008 Kerrang!
+Awards but lost to Black Tide.

-Afterwards, the band had a lengthy tour opening for Silverstein along with The Devil Wears Prada, and Protest the Hero.
+Afterwards, the band had a lengthy tour opening for Silverstein along with The Devil Wears Prada and Protest the Hero.
 They then played The Bamboozle Left on April 6 at the Verizon Amphitheater in Irvine, California, one day at the 2008 Bamboozle Festival in East Rutherford, New Jersey on May 3, as well as the Download Festival in June, and the 2008 Vans Warped Tour.
 Before playing the Download Festival, they toured the UK with The Devil Wears Prada and Alesana on the Road To Download Tour.
 In mid-2008, the band played all the U.S. dates of the "Easycore Tour" along with New Found Glory, Four Year Strong, Crime in Stereo and International Superheroes of Hardcore.